magland/nufft_comparison/README.txt

 Create the mex for the fortran version
 > cd nufft-1.33-mcwrap
 > compile_mex_nufft
+> cd ..

+If you want to access the fortran versions directly use
+> addpath nufft-1.33-mcwrap

 Create the mex for the C++ version - a bit more complicated Not having an easy time using openmp in mex... so you must first creat a .o file: